jcvernaleo/brewing/Seasick-Brewing.md

 fresh water for an ocean-based boat brew.
 With that said, the seemingly limitless fresh water from U.S. Great Lakes offer a tempting alternative (though, with their own set of issues - particularly the rather harsh winters they withstand).
-It's worth noting that water from the Great Lakes (spare Erie) is incredibly desirable for brew operations.
+It's worth noting that treated water from the Great Lakes (spare Erie) is incredibly desirable for brew operations.
+This may be solved for through either permanent docking and municipal taps (which may require further treatment depending on the water) or a deal with harbors and marinas to provide water to the boat as part of a seasonable docking or leasing of dock space.
+While a challenge not typical of a building-based brewery, it is not insurmountable.

 The second use of water is as a thermal reservoir, generally to cool the wort very quickly.
 In this case, brewing on a boat provides several new options as there is an effectively limitless thermal reservoir in the ocean or lake (assuming we are not talking about industrial scale brewing).
+There may be local enviornmental considerations when docked that would need to be approved and sorted with local departments of natural resources - as even large air conditioning units in buildings are prohibited from dumbing otherwise untainted water back into the enviornment at a higher temperature.

 The next major issue is heating the water.
-To brew a large amount of water must be boiling or otherwise heating in a controlled way.
-This would most likely have to be done with propane heaters unless some other source of heating was available on the vessel.
+To brew, a large amount of water must be boiling or otherwise heating in a controlled way.
+This would most likely have to be done with natural gas heating elements unless someother source of heating was available on the vessel.
 There is also the possibility that electric heating elements could be employed here as most boats already have powerful electricity generators for vital operations and systems on the vessel - brewing would qualify as a vital operation of a brewery boat.

 On the heating note, the authors of this paper, while lacking any formal nautical training, are accomplished scroungers and interested in